What are Injectable Fillers?

 Hyaluronic Acid (HA)

-Hyaluronic acid is a naturally-occurring substance that is already found in your skin.
+Hyaluronic acid is a naturally-occurring substance that is already found in your body (esp. skin).
 It helps keep skin plump and hydrated.
 HA fillers are typically soft and gel-like.
 The results are temporary, lasting 6 to 12 months or longer before the body gradually and naturally absorbs the particles.
 Certain HA fillers are infused with lidocaine to help minimize discomfort during and after treatment.
-FDA approved HA fillers offered at Newport Aesthetics include: Juvederm XC, Voluma, Vollure and Volbella.
-Others that are available elsewhere are: Belotero, Restylane, Restylane Silk, and Restylane Lyft (formerly Perlane).
+FDA-approved HA fillers offered at Newport Aesthetics include: Juvederm XC, Voluma, Vollure and Volbella.
+Others that are available elsewhere are: Versa, Belotero, Restylane, Restylane Silk, Restylane Lyft, Restalyn Refyne and Defyne (formerly Perlane).

 Calcium Hydroxylapatite (CaHA)